Applying for a Grant

-4. Applicant organizations must be willing to actively participate in a granting circle to determine the priorities and allocation of the available funds.
-This is a commitment of time and energy as participants will need to read and consider applications from other organizations, listen to other participants, and discuss and decide on options for the allocation of funds.
+4. Applicants must be willing to actively participate in a granting circle to determine the priorities and allocation of the available funds.
+This is a commitment of time and energy as participants may need to read and consider applications from other organizations, listen to other participants, and discuss and decide on options for the allocation of funds.

 Each Expression of Interest will be carefully screened in relation to the eligibility criteria.

-Qualifying applicants will be invited to participate in two online granting circles which will be held on Thursday, September 22
+Qualifying applicants will be invited to participate in two online granting circles which will be held on TBD.

 Deadlines and assessment criteria will be decided by the participants of the granting circle.

 Recommendations made by the granting circle will go to the Board of Directors of the Community Foundation later in October, with grants being made in November (this has been our pattern and will likely remain so in 2024.
 It’s also possible that this timeline will change, so please do remember to come back in the summer for all updates).

 How to Apply

 Applications are only accepted through the Foundation’s online portal.
 If you do not already have an account, you can set up your login here.

 If organizations meet the criteria above, please log-in to the portal and complete an Expression of Interest application.
-You can also read it here in PDF format: Expression of Interest – Vital Community Grants 2022 application
+You can also read it here in PDF format: coming in the summer.

-Expressions of Interest must be submitted by 5 pm on Thursday, September 8.
+Expressions of Interest must be submitted by TBD.

 Answers provided in the Expression of Interest may be shared with other applicants, the Foundation’s board, donors and the broader community.